 If you would like a bit more freedom, then perhaps an AirBnB is for you.
 Here, you will be able to cook for yourself.
 Maybe with ingredients you pick up in the Meatpacking District food market.

-You can rent a whole apartment like this one starting at about €100.
+You can rent a whole apartment starting at about €100.
 Or if you would rather stay with a local, rent a room instead from just €20.

 Where to eat in Meatpacking district